ashwanthkumar/scalding-dataflow/README.md

 Scalding Runner for Google Dataflow SDK.
 This project is a WIP, try it at your own risk.

 ## Usage
-Pass the following options to the program when running it
+Pass the following options to the program (_WordCount_) when running it

 `--runner=ScaldingPipelineRunner --name=Main-Test --mode=local`